← Research

 ON market_data(symbol, timestamp_us DESC);

--- Covering index for common queries
+-- Covering index for the common query

 CREATE INDEX idx_symbol_time_price_vol